 Rishi joined Watsi on September 11th, 2014.
 10 other people also joined Watsi on that day!
-Rishi's most recent donation traveled 8,800 miles to support Lai Houy, a curious student from Cambodia, for vision-restoring cataract eye surgery.
+Rishi's most recent donation traveled 8,800 miles to support Khem, an adorable 5-month-old boy from Cambodia, to fund cataract surgery in his right eye.

 Rishi has funded healthcare for 25 patients in 4 countries.